 Conclusion

-Still, for some families, even subsidized costs can be overwhelming, especially for long-term treatments or rare cancer types.
-In such cases, turning to crowdfunding platforms like ImpactGuru has helped thousands raise funds for urgent treatment, hospital stays, medications, and post-care recovery.
+For many families, however, even subsidized treatments can be financially overwhelming, especially for long-term care or rare cancer types.
+In such cases, crowdfunding platforms like ImpactGuru provide a vital lifeline, enabling patients to raise funds for urgent treatment, hospital stays, medications, and post-treatment recovery.
+By leveraging community support, families can focus on care and recovery rather than the financial strain, making life-saving cancer treatment more attainable for all.